comfyjase/godot-project-template/README.md

 For getting started after cloning your own copy to your local machine, you should:
 * initialize the godot-cpp git submodule via `git submodule update --init`
 * run setup.py
+* restart your machine (for environment variable updates to take effect)
 * run generate_project_files.py if you want to generate a visual studio solution

 ## Usage - Actions